 They both offer Multiple Passphrase encryption.
 The biggest advantage Ledger has over Trezor, is that the Nano S, supports Ripple and Cardano, while for Trezor, you need to get the Model T which then costs €120.
 Having said that, for that price you’d be getting the touch version.
 Additionally, the Ledger Nano S supports 712 currencies vs the 700 supported by Trezor and the Ledger Nano S comes in multiple colour options which we think look phenomenal.

 Trezor supports touchscreen as well as physical buttons whereas KeepKey has only one button to control the entire operation of the device.
 The display screen of KeepKey is slightly bigger than Trezor One and Trezor Model T. Both the devices are easy to configure using their own proprietary software and offer extreme security to the customer’s funds.
 Trezor supports a larger number of coins and tokens than KeepKey.
 Regarding the cost, there is only a slight difference between the two wallets as they cost almost the same amount.

 Cryptocurrency Support – 4.5

 Trusted by both novice and professional traders to secure their digital assets, Ledger Nano S is the most popular and secure hardware wallet.

-Launched back in 2015, KeepKey Wallet is one of the oldest and secure Bitcoin hardware wallets available on the market, where customers can store their cryptocurrency coins and tokens in a securely.
+Launched back in 2015, now run by the ShapeShift exchange, the KeepKey Wallet is one of the oldest and most secure hardware wallets.